 Some major game-changers were introduced in 2018 improving and altering our experience of online bingo.
 The most major positive change came from the introduction of HTML5 to almost all bingo brands, meaning each site is now far more responsive on mobile devices on both Android and iOS devices.
 This has bridged the gap between mobile gameplay and desktop gameplay meaning there are now fewer discrepancies between each choice, with more mobile users able to access games on the go.
 Now, as new technology such as the Smart Watch and even more advanced smartphones launch, we might find ourselves with completely new ways to play on new bingo sites over the next couple of years.
 And, perhaps, one day, we’ll be able to play online bingo using virtual reality mobile headsets or Google Glass technology.

 The other big factor was the introduction of the new Point of Consumption Tax as part of new Gambling and Advertising laws in the UK.
 This basically means that sites with an operational base outside the UK will still have to pay tax on profits generated by any UK based players.
 So from now on, any bets from UK customers will be charged with the Remote Gaming Duty (RGD) of 15%.
 There have been many debates about how this will affect online bingo sites, with claims of sites closing down or withdrawing from the market.
 However the laws only came into force in November and December so it looks like any effects will be felt later in the year.
-Whilst it may be a loss for overseas bingo brands, we could see many more UK based new bingo sites popping up in 2015 and 2016.
+Whilst it may be a loss for overseas bingo brands, we could see many more UK based new bingo sites popping up in 2017.